Skewness: Pearson's second skewness coefficient (median skewness)

 Which is a simple multiple of the nonparametric skew.

 Quantile-based measures

 Bowley's measure of skewness (from 1901), also called Yule's coefficient (from 1912) is defined as:

 where Q is the quantile function (i.e., the inverse of the cumulative distribution function).
-The numerator is difference between the average of the upper and lower quartiles (a measure of location) and the median (another measure of location), while the denominator is the semi-interquartile range $(Q(3/4)}-{Q(1/4))/2$, which for symmetric distributions is the MAD measure of dispersion.
+The numerator is difference between the average of the upper and lower quartiles (a measure of location) and the median (another measure of location), while the denominator is the semi-interquartile range $(Q(3/4)}-{Q(1/4))/2$, which for symmetric distributions is equal to the MAD measure of dispersion.